 - Histologically confirmed prostate cancer.
 Small cell/neuroendocrine differentiated allowed but not required for study participation.

 - Progressive metastatic prostate cancer (as defined below in Item #5) despite castrate levels of testosterone (< 50 ng/dL).

 - Patients may have either non-measurable disease OR measurable disease

-- For patients with measurable disease, progression by the RECIST criteria.13
+- For patients with measurable disease, progression by the RECIST criteria.

 - Radionuclide bone scan: At least two new foci consistent with metastatic lesions

 - Testosterone < 50 ng/dL.
-Patients must continue primary androgen deprivation with an LHRH analogue if they have not undergone orchiectomy.
+Patients must continue primary androgen deprivation with a luteinizing hormone-releasing hormone (LHRH) analogue if they have not undergone orchiectomy.

 - Patient has adequate bone marrow and organ function as defined by the following laboratory values: